-The test that St. Paul gives: "no man speaking in the Spirit of God saith, Jesus is anathema; and no man can say that Jesus is Lord, but in the Holy Spirit"284 may seem inadequate and easily eluded; but St. Paul is not delivering a short verbal creed; he is setting forth a principle.
-Prophecy must be filled with the sense of the Lordship of Jesus over the believer's heart, soul and life, if it is true prophecy.285 In the later days of the Didache the need for testing was felt as strongly, if not more so; the tests, however, took a much more mechanical aspect.
+The test that St. Paul gives: "no man speaking in the Spirit of God saith, Jesus is anathema; and no man can say that Jesus is Lord, but in the Holy Spirit" may seem inadequate and easily eluded; but St. Paul is not delivering a short verbal creed; he is setting forth a principle.
+Prophecy must be filled with the sense of the Lordship of Jesus over the believer's heart, soul and life, if it is true prophecy.
+In the later days of the Didache the need for testing was felt as strongly, if not more so; the tests, however, took a much more mechanical aspect.
 The fine spiritual sense which the apostle trusted to has gone into the background and some wooden maxims have taken its place.
-"Not every one that speaketh in the spirit," says the Didache warningly, "is a prophet, but only if he have the ways of the Lord."286 The phrase "ways of the Lord" does not, taken by itself, suggest anything mechanical, and has a flavour of the old spirituality.
+"Not every one that speaketh in the spirit," says the Didache warningly, "is a prophet, but only if he have the ways of the Lord."
+The phrase "ways of the Lord" does not, taken by itself, suggest anything mechanical, and has a flavour of the old spirituality.
 But the subordinate tests appear to indicate a degeneracy both in the prophetic office and in the spiritual discernment of the people.
+For the prophetic office and its discrimination demanded a somewhat high tone of spiritual life, and might very easily deteriorate.
+In this, as in other things, there is a close parallel to be drawn between the prophets of the New and of the Old Testament.